JosefJ/TokenOfGratitude/README.md

 **How is it possible to redeem the token?**

-If you are a token holder, use the "redeem(string message)" function of the contract to send me an encrypted message with your contact details (can be a one purpuse email, signal, telegram, facebook,...).
+If you are a token holder, use the "redeem(string message)" function of the contract to send me an encrypted message with your contact details (can be a one purpose email, signal, telegram, facebook,...).
 The redeem service (with encryption) will be available on the website sometime during the sale.
 TODO: choose an encryption method